Slide 1

 Dr. David Alderson

-David L. Alderson is currently Visiting Scientist, while on sabbatical from the Naval Postgraduate School where he is Professor in the Operations Research Department and serves as Founding Director for the Center for Infrastructure Defense.
+David L. Alderson teaches at the Naval Postgraduate School where he is Professor in the Operations Research Department and serves as Founding Director for the Center for Infrastructure Defense.

 Over the last 25 years, Dr. Alderson’s research has focused on the function and operation of critical infrastructures, with particular emphasis on how to invest limited resources to ensure efficient and resilient performance in the face of accidents, failures, natural disasters, or deliberate attacks.
 His research explores tradeoffs between efficiency, complexity, and fragility in a wide variety of public and private cyber-physical systems.